wbclark/content_rhel_demo/README.md

 $ source env/bin/activate
 ```

 2.a.
-You can confirm that you are using the virtual environment's python from this point, by checking:
+You can confirm that you are using the virtual environment's Python from this point, by checking:

 ```shell
 $ which python